Looking for an entry pathway into uni? Hear about our enabling courses!

 What’s the difference between an undergraduate and a postgraduate course?

-An undergraduate course is usually a three or four-year course which you do if you’ve never completed a university degree before.
+An undergraduate course is a three or four-year course which you do if you have never completed a university degree before.
 It includes bachelor and associate degrees.

-A postgraduate course is usually for people who have already completed an undergraduate course.
-Postgraduate courses include graduate certificates, graduate diplomas, masters and PhD degrees, and usually last from six months to two years.
+A postgraduate course is for people who have already completed an undergraduate course.
+Postgraduate courses include graduate certificates, graduate diplomas, masters and PhD degrees, and typically can last from six months to two years.